 UndercoverEisAgenten

 The Arctic is changing rapidly due to global warming.
-While some alarming impacts, such as the melting of ice sheets and sea ice, can be observed directly, most of the thawing of permafrost is taking place in the hidden depths of the ground and little is known about the vulnerability of the frozen ground.
-However, permafrost is a key factor in the global climate system due to the large amounts of carbon that may be released as additional greenhouse gasses into the atmosphere if permafrost thaws.
-By causing profound ecological upheaval and destabilizing infrastructure, thawing permafrost also has a direct impact on the livelihoods of people living in the Arctic.
+While some alarming impacts can be observed directly, such as the melting of ice sheets and sea ice, thawing of permafrost is mostly taking place in the hidden depths of the ground.
+By causing profound ecological upheaval and destabilizing infrastructure, thawing permafrost has a direct impact on the livelihoods of people living in the Arctic.

 Project Information